bee-san/skerritt.blog/content/posts/2020-12-02-disaster-recovery-with-aws.md

 Maximum amount of time for which data could be lost for a service.

 ## How to get data in and out of AWS?
 The method in which we choose to move our data from on-premise to the cloud varies  on our own infrastructure.
-If we have a direct connection to AWS, we can use that with connectivity of 10 gbp/s.
+If we have a direct connection to AWS, we can use that with a connectivity of 10 gbp/s.

 We may need a hardware/software VPN that can be use.